shruti1210/shruti1210/README.md

 ### Hi there 👋

+I am Shruti currently a Software Engineer and a passionate Roboticist!

 <!--
 **shruti1210/shruti1210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.